Slave quarters in the United States: Architecture and material culture

 Bedding was usually either straw on the floor or a straw-filled tick with a thin blanket.
 Bedframes were uncommon; where they existed, they were constructed with cord.
 Bureaus, tables, and chairs were uncommon.
 Possessions of cultural significance included homemade musical instruments such as drums and fiddles fashioned from dried gourds.
 Household goods in slave quarters were minimal but might have included work tools, iron cookware, pewter spoons, and locally made pottery (colonoware).

 The slave quarters often developed independent systems for food and cloth production.
 Enslaved adults on a plantation were provided with specific food rations and clothing allotments but these were typically inadequate, so the slave quarters were a place where preparations were made for hunting, trapping, and fishing, where chickens were kept, and where kitchen gardens were tended.
 In some cases, with an eye to time efficiency and maximizing profit, there was a central kitchen that provided all meals.
-Despite the fact that marriages of enslaved people were generally illegal, slave quarters were the site of weddings and were the "cradle of the black family," as babies were born and families raised there.
+Despite the fact that marriages of enslaved people were generally illegal, slave quarters were the site of weddings and were the "cradle of the black family", as babies were born and families raised there.

 Many slave quarters also hosted burial grounds for the dead.
 Burials in slave cemeteries were often poorly marked even when in active use (carved stone grave markers would have been impossibly expensive), and over the decades and centuries essentially disappeared into the landscape even when they were not actively erased.
+As one reporter wrote upon visiting the ruins of Prospect Hill in Mississippi: "No one yet knows where the slaves are buried, their wooden markers long since having crumbled into dust."